Kosovo & North Macedonia

 • Welcome to Pristina, a city of resilience and the proud home of Europe’s youngest democratic institutions.
 Upon arrival, take your time settling into the hotel and enjoying a moment to relax.

-This evening, we gather for a welcome dinner at a beloved local restaurant, nestled in the serene surroundings of Germia Park.
-Over dinner and drinks, one of Kosovo’s leading activist sets the stage and introduces the key actors to Kosovo’s democratic story.
+This evening, we gather for an early welcome dinner at a beloved local restaurant, Boho, right next to the hotel.
+Over dinner and drinks, our local tour guides and resident democracy experts, Rozafa Ukimeraj and Valentina Imeraj, set the stage and introduce the key actors to Kosovo’s democratic story.
 It’s the perfect setting to ease into the week ahead, connect with fellow travelers, and begin our journey through Kosovo’s civic and cultural landscape.

 Overnight in Pristina